abenevaut/docker-kata/006-create-web-api/README.md

 !.git/refs/heads/**
 ```

-The last action that did is to add settings to run Docker in `launchSetting.json` file.
+And the `launchSettings.json` file is automatically updated to run the app in a container.

 ```json
 {